 Adding a Marker Manually

-You may need to add markers manually when you can not find them via the search function and you don’t have the GPS coordinates of the location.
+You may need to add markers manually when you can not find them via the search function and don’t have the location’s GPS coordinates.

 Color Code and Change the Icons of Your Markers

 To keep your map organized, you’ll want to customize and color-code your icons to help you group locations together.